heyqule/enemy_race_manager/README.md

 - Enemy will send out an army to attack when a killed threshold is reached.
 The check happens every 5mins.
 - These attack groups are independent from pollution.
 - The default threshold is around 3000 points(~150 units) per attack group.
 The threshold is configurable.
-- Each unit in attack group consumes 20 points.
 - This only supports planet nauvis at the moment.
 Not yet compatible in other planets for SE.
 - More features and specialized attack groups are coming in later release.

-##### Flying attack groups (OFF by default during beta)
+##### Flying attack groups (ON by default)
 - When "Flying Squad" is enabled, enemy may send out dedicate flying attackers to your base.

-- Each unit in this group consumes 75 points.
-Team size is around 40 units with default attack meter threshold.
+##### Dropship groups (ON by default)
+- When "Dropship Squad" is enabled, enemy may send out dedicate dropship to drop units in your base.

+##### Precision strike groups (Off by default)
+- When this group goes to its target, the units ignore any attack distraction.
+- Dropship group always based on this group.
+- This feature can be enable for flying attack group.
+Default to OFF.
+- Early attack warning on mini map.
+Default to ON.

 ### Mod Compatibility